Narrative Clip: History

 Due to cashflow problems and a broad decline in venture capital interest in wearables during 2016, the original company had to shut down late 2016.
 The assets and cloud service were acquired by a new company called Third Dot, run by some of the former founders and employees, which is keeping the service running for the existing users as well as maintaining sales of the Clip 2.

-There have been rumours of a Narrative Clip 3 being developed by the new company but no official announcements have been made.